huxuan/iptvtools/README.md

 # iptv-m3u-filter

-Filter iptv m3u playlist for customization.

 Quite a few publicly available IPTV channels can be found on the Internet, but usually only a part of them is valuable considering accessibility, resolution, latency, bandwidth and some other criteria.

-This script aims to help with that filtering process.
+This script aims to help with the filtering purpose.

 ## Prerequisites